GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Reward Design

+#include "figures/reward_function.typ"

 *Exponential scaling.*
 The base cost value is a scalar value between 0 and 1.
 For example, most experiments use the #acr("WER") maps values #wer-cost.
 A custom function #f-reward is designed to derive a reward signal from the underlying cost.
-Most importantly #f-reward must be a decreasing function of #cost-t We choose an exponential base to ensure the reward smoothly decays as #cost-t decreases.
+Most importantly, #f-reward must be a decreasing function of #cost-t.
+We choose an exponential base to ensure the reward smoothly decays as #cost-t decreases.
 More precisely, we introduce two scaling parameters #reward-exp-alpha and #reward-exp-beta to control the final reward range:
 //$